avsm/oxcaml-icfp-tutorial/ACTIVITY2.md

 let key = Capsule.Key.share key in      (* now aliased -> shared access *)
 ```

-From the tutorial: "When a capsule key is aliased, accessing the capsule provides `shared` rather than `uncontended` access to the data."
+When a capsule key is aliased, accessing the capsule provides `shared` rather than `uncontended` access to the data.

 ---